Funchal is the capital city of Madeira and is the base for many visitors to the island.

-Most of the population of this volcanic island live in sprawling Funchal, which stretches from the Atlantic shoreline into the steep hills behind the city.
+Most of the population of Madeira live in sprawling Funchal, which stretches from the Atlantic shoreline into the steep hills behind the city.

-Things to do in Funchal
+Best things to do in Funchal

 Funchal Cable Car (Teleferico do Funchal)

 The Teleferico do Funchal is one of the city’s most popular tourist attractions.

 The cable car station is on the promenade in Funchal Old Town.

 From here, the cable car rises steeply above Funchal’s tightly packed houses and winding streets to arrive in the village of Monte, 580 metres above sea level.

 This short 15 -20 minute journey provides fantastic views of the city, marina and Atlantic ocean.